googleapis/google-cloud-cpp/doc/cutting-a-release.md

 ### Update CHANGELOG.md

-Update `CHANGELOG.md` based on the release notes for Bigtable, Storage, and the common libraries:
+Update `CHANGELOG.md` based on the release notes for Bigtable, Storage, Spanner, and the common libraries:

 ```bash
 # Summarize the output of this into CHANGELOG.md under the Bigtable header